 Watch Broadway stars in these Christmas movies

-Has your favorite movie made its way onto Santa’s good list?
+Has your favorite movie made its way onto Santa’s nice list?

-After the crazy year that 2020 has been, there’s never been a better time to watch a Christmas movie.
-Sure, the plots may be as lame as jokes in a Christmas cracker.
-But, the fun and frivolity of a holiday flick is unmatched; they’re sparkling with enough lights to illuminate all of New York City.
+Cozying up with a cup of hot cocoa to watch a Christmas movie is a timeless pleasure.
+Sure, the plots may be as predictable as jokes in a Christmas cracker.
+But, the fun and frivolity of a holiday flick is unmatched; they’re sparkling with enough light and cheer to illuminate all of New York City.

 12 Men of Christmas